 Brinware plates are made from tempered glass.
 For extra durability they come with a silicone cover that is not only slip resistant but also highlights the beautiful white designs on the plates.
 Several designs are available.

-Stainless steel plates for kids
+NON-TOXIC PLATES FOR KIDS: Stainless steel plates

 Here is a 3-section plate that will hold one main and two side dishes.
 Stainless steel plates won’t retain stains, odors or residues.
 They are dishwasher safe buy can’t be used in the microwave.